 Banking providers around the world are helping millions of people and small businesses manage tremendous financial uncertainty amid COVID-19.
-Though banks have risen to the challenge with remarkable ingenuity, the crisis underscores the need for them to accelerate their digital transformations.
+Some have risen to the challenge with remarkable ingenuity, but this crisis has shown us how customer needs could change unexpectedly, underscoring the need for all financial services providers to accelerate digital transformation.

-As technology leaders seek to digitize and connect the systems, processes, and key channels that support increased customer demand — they should use these three guiding principles to ensure their banks remain a source of financial support and trusted advice in trying times.
+As technology leaders seek to digitise and connect the systems, processes and key channels that support increased customer demand, they should use these three guiding principles to ensure their banks remain a source of financial support and trusted advice in trying times.

-Lending operations have been front and center in the banking industry’s response to COVID-19.
-Banks are now racing to digitize and connect processes that enable them to handle everything from a surge in mortgage refinancing inquiries to a deluge of loan forbearance requests.
+Lending operations have been front and centre in the US banking industry’s response to COVID-19, with banks now racing to digitise and connect processes that enable them to handle everything from mortgage refinancing inquiries to loan forbearance requests.

 By wrapping APIs around back-end loan origination systems, banks can expose their data and functionality into modern digital channels.
 This enables straight-through processing of loan applications received through web portals or mobile apps.
-Moreover, an API-led approach allows for reuse across other channels, such as chatbots and voice assistants, that can be used to accept loan applications in the future.
-The same goes for different lending products, such as mortgages and auto loans, that are top of mind for consumers who want to lock in historically low-interest rates.
+Moreover, an API-led approach allows for reuse across other channels, such as chatbots and voice assistants, that may be used to accept loan applications in the future.
+The same goes for different lending products, such as mortgages and auto loans.

-Banks provide assistance and advice to customers who have a variety of financial needs outside of lending.
-They can administer this support faster and more intelligently by unlocking a single view of the customer.
+Banks can administer assistance and advice outside lending faster and more intelligently with a single view of the customer.

-Many banking customers are dealing with lost income due to layoffs or reduced working hours caused by COVID-19.
-Rather than waiting for customers to reach out and ask for assistance, banks can proactively notify them about their options for deferred payments or fee waivers, if they detect interruptions in monthly direct deposits.
-And, for customers who require assistance waiving overdraft fees, banks can use predictive analytics to assess the likelihood those customers will also require loan forbearance.
+They can use predictive analytics to assess the likelihood customers who require assistance waiving overdraft fees will also require loan forbearance.
 Loan officers can proactively work with borrowers on their payment plans, strengthening the customer relationship and the bank’s ability to forecast and manage risk.

-Banks should use this time to enhance their digital capabilities for managing and moving money.
+Banks should enhance their digital capabilities for managing and moving money.

-Before COVID-19, 57% of customers expected to be able to open a bank account in less than an hour.
-What’s more, 46% performed the majority of their routine financial transactions online or via mobile apps.
-Today, with branch access limited and most customers under shelter-in-place orders, these digital capabilities are even more essential for helping people manage their finances.
+Back in 2017, 57% of US customers expected to be able to open a bank account in less than an hour and 46% performed the majority of their routine financial transactions online or via mobile apps.
+With branch access limited during COVID-19, these digital capabilities became even more essential for helping people manage their finances.

 Banks should use this moment to offer customers access to modern transaction capabilities such as mobile wallets and credit/debit push payments.
-These tools help customers transact when their cash usage declines and facilitate quicker access to monetary assistance via programs such as the U.S. government’s Economic Impact Payments.
+These tools help customers transact when their cash usage declines.
 These capabilities depend on a secure and well-governed approach to consuming internal APIs and third-party APIs from the likes of major payment networks.

 For example, to help small businesses make up for the loss of in-person sales, one high-tech financial services provider is helping merchants by processing payments for free through its ecommerce platform.
 MuleSoft is powering the connectivity between Salesforce and the company’s order management system to ensure merchants have visibility into their supply chains and know orders will arrive on time.

-Most banking CIOs were already embracing connectivity before COVID-19.
-But the crisis means they have to move even faster on their journeys.
-As banks prioritize helping customers with urgent financial needs, an API-led approach serves as the foundation for lasting improvements in operational efficiency and customer relationships.
-For more discussion on this topic, tune in to our on-demand webinar: COVID-19’s impact to API strategies in financial services.
+Many banking CIOs were already embracing connectivity before COVID-19.
+But the crisis has revealed the urgency of this.
+As banks prioritise helping customers with urgent financial needs, an API-led approach serves as the foundation for lasting improvements in operational efficiency and customer relationships.